 - Active range of motion and mobilization: This is when you use your own strength to move your body parts.

 - Ultrasound therapy: Sound waves can provide deep heating to speed healing.

-- Extracorporeal shock wave therapy (ESWT): High-energy sound waves (shock waves) send a mechanical force to the injured muscle, helping it heal more quickly.
+- Extracorporeal shock wave therapy (ESWT): High-energy sound waves (shock waves) to the injured muscle, helping it heal more quickly.

 If conservative treatments don’t relieve your pain and restore your range of motion, you and your doctor may consider surgery.
 Surgery happens after the bony mass has stopped developing.
 The removal of the bone mass will cure MO.

-With nonsurgical treatment, stiffness and tenderness typically last about one year.
+With nonsurgical treatment, stiffness and tenderness about one year.

 It’s important to follow your physical therapist or doctor’s instructions for increasing your:

 Doing too much too soon can worsen MO.
 But not working to recover your range of motion when the doctor says it’s safe may make your pain and stiffness last longer.

 Small ossifications (bony masses) may resolve without any long-term effects.
 Larger masses may end up needing surgery.
 But once removed, the bone mass is unlikely to return unless you injure that muscle again.